 After border clashes and fire balloons, Israel strikes Gaza.

-After Gazans battled with border guards and threw incendiary balloons at southern Israel, the Israeli air force bombed two sites in Gaza early Sunday morning, according to the army.
+According to the army, the Israeli air force bombed two targets in Gaza on Sunday after Gazans battled with border guards and shot incendiary balloons into southern Israel.

+The latest flare-up occurred as Israel and Egypt continued to ease restrictions on trade and travel in the Gaza Strip, which has been effectively blocked off by both nations since Hamas seized control of the Palestinian enclave in 2007.

-According to an Israeli army statement, “IDF fighter jets hit a Hamas military site used for producing weapons and training, as well as an entry to a terror tunnel near to Jabalia.”
+According to the Israeli army, “fighter planes targeted a Hamas military site used for producing weapons and training, as well as an entrance to a terror tunnel near to Jabalia.”

-“The strikes were in retaliation for Hamas releasing incendiary balloons into Israeli territory and yesterday’s deadly riots,” it added.
+It added in a statement that the strikes were in retaliation to Hamas firing incendiary balloons into Israeli territory and violent protests the day before.

-Both occurrences, according to the army, were “examples of how Hamas continues to use terror methods and attack people.”
+Both occurrences, according to the army, are “examples of how Hamas continues to use terror methods and attack people.”

+The Israeli strikes did not result in any injuries in the Gaza Strip, according to reports.

+Israeli Prime Minister Naftali Bennett said he held Gaza’s Islamist rulers Hamas responsible for any violence in the Palestinian territory while speaking in Washington with US President Joe Biden.

 Two wildfires broke out in the Eshkol district near the Palestinian territory on Saturday evening, according to Israeli firefighters.